ionic-team/capacitor-assets/README.md

 - `--iconBackgroundColorDark` - the background color (hex value) used when generating icon layers for dark mode (where supported) (default `#111111`)
 - `--splashBackgroundColor` - the background color (hex value) used when generating splash screens (default `#ffffff`)
 - `--splashBackgroundColorDark` - the background color (hex value) used when generating splash screens for dark mode (where supported) (default `#111111`)
+- `--logoSplashTargetWidth` - A specific width to set the logo to when generating splash screens from a single logo file (not used by default, logo is scaled as percentage of splash instead, see `--logoSplashScale`)
+- `--logoSplashScale` - the scale multiplier to apply to the logo when generating splash screens from a single logo file (default: `0.2`)

 ### Usage - Custom Mode